-Instead of seeking deliverance from God; the people complain and rebel against Christ; we do the very same thing today!
-Oh, we would deny that!
-But in fact we attempt to water down the commandments of God rather than run to Christ for deliverance and the strength to obey the Word of God!
+Instead of seeking deliverance from God; the people complained and rebelled; today’s spiritual Ekklesia does the very same thing!
+Oh, we would deny that, but in fact we attempt to water down the commandments of God rather than run to Christ for deliverance and the strength to obey the Word of God!

-Yes, We are NO different from these complainers when we call the Sabbath holy and then refuse to keep it holy!
-We make the Word of God of no effect by our watering down of his Word and the rejection of any zeal to live by every Word of God.
-We would rather judge the Word of God by the words of men; than the other way round, as we exalt and idolize men above the Word of God.
+Yes, We are NO different from those complainers when we call the Sabbath holy and then refuse to keep it holy!
+We make the Word of God of no effect by our watering down of his Word and our rejection of any zeal to live by every Word of God.
+We would rather judge the Word of God by the words of men than the other way around, because we exalt and idolize men above the Word of God.

 Like physical Israel in the wilderness, we complain about God’s Word and seek to turn back into the bondage of the spiritual Egypt of our idols of men.